Breaking Point (2005 film): James Bay Cree Referendum

 The James Bay Cree held a referendum to decide if their territory should remain a part of Canada should Québec vote to separate in its own forthcoming referendum.
 This three-day referendum was a result of the First Nations of James Bay Cree "who are requesting the same recognition" like Quebec for a distinct society during the Quebec referendum years.
 They do this because they are worried about what the future holds if Quebec separates from Canada.
 CBC Documentary Breaking Point highlights that the "Cree is determined to have their own referendum and they intend to be the masters of their own future".
 The referendum is based on one question, "Do you consent the government of Quebec separates the James Bay Cree and create traditional territory from Canada in the event of a yes vote in the Quebec referendum?"
 This situation put Canada in a difficult position because they now have to vote on Quebec and James Bay Cree.
 Once the votes were polled, 77% of the eligible members of the Cree ended up voting and the majority vote was to stay with Canada.

 1995 Quebec Referendum

-Following the 1980 Quebec Referendum, the 1995 Quebec referendum was the second time that Canadian French-speaking individuals would vote whether the province of Quebec would declare national sovereignty and become an independent country or continue to be a cooperative partner as a province within Canadian borders.
+Following the 1980 Quebec Referendum, the 1995 Quebec referendum was the second time that Canadian citizen residents of Quebec would vote whether the province of Quebec would declare national sovereignty and become an independent country or continue to be a cooperative partner as a province within Canadian borders.